• Skip to primary navigation

 • I made this using the Breville Smart Scoop ice cream maker which I borrowed from my friend Emily.
 It's an incredible ice cream maker that can turn around batches of ice cream in less than an hour without needing to chill the bowl beforehand.
 It does have a slightly smaller churning bucket though — this recipe will make slightly more than a pint of ice cream.
 If you have a bigger ice cream maker you might want to double this recipe.

 • The best whisk for ribboning eggs and sugar together, imo, is the GIR ultimate 11" whisk.
-I wrote more about why it's one of my favorite, most efficient whisks here.
+I wrote more about why it's one of my favorite whisks here.

-Yep!
-You can use any tea you like.
+• You can actually use any tea you like here.
 I like the fruity pomegranate and herbal oolong, but if you have something else you like more, go for it!

 pomegranate oolong tea ice cream in a tea cup topped with pomegranate seeds